hortica/mantid/docs/source/release/v4.1.0/sans.rst

 - For ZOOM, SHIFT user file command now moves monitor 5.
 - Batch files no longer require an output name to load.
 When processing, an auto-generated name is used instead.
 - canSAS output mode will be disable if 2D reduction mode is selected to avoid accidental errors with data dimension.
+- The path to the user file used to reduce the data is now added to the workspace sample logs.
+This user file path is added to canSAS file metadata.

 Bug Fixes
 #########